Kura0913/VR-Dataset-Generator/README.md

 * classes: Set the class to generate dataset for, making sure the class name starts with the name of the mesh in the VR environment.
 * delay: Set how often to generate images.

-### Notice:
-The number of objects generated at a time cannot exceed 253 (including objects outside the field of view).
 ### run.py
 Start generating the dataset, please make sure to execute the VR environment before executing the command.
 ```cmd